-Canon AUTO-UP

-The Canon AUTO-UP is a closeup lens for use with the Serenar 50 mm f:1.9 lens.
-Subject lying between 22 inches and 40 inches can be accurately focused with the range-finder of the camera.
-Unscrewing the lens for inserting intermediate ring is not necessary; simply mount the AUTO-UP onto the lens.

-Ideal for photographing flowers, insects and other small objects.
+Canon AUTO-UP The Canon AUTO-UP is a close-up lens for use with the Serenar 50 mm f:1.9 lens.
+Subject lying between 22 inches and 40 inches can be accurately focused with the rangefinder of the camera.
+Unscrewing the lens for inserting intermediate ring is not necessary; simply mount the AUTO-UP Ideal for photographing flowers, insects and other small objects. onto the lens.